EmaRadojcic/DataRepAndQueryProj/README.md

 ### Search
 <br>
 There is a search bar on top of the read component.
-As the user types, all the user names that contain the characters within the search bar are shown.<br>
+As the user types, all the user names that contain the characters within the search bar are shown dynamically.<br>
 <a href="https://imgflip.com/gif/3i2qse"><img src="https://i.imgflip.com/3i2qse.gif" title="made at imgflip.com"/></a>